cfengine/documentation/overview/glossary.markdown

 #### Variables
 #### Version control

-* Agent
+#### Agent

 A piece of software that runs independently and automatically to carry out a task (think software robot).
-Inn CFEngine, the agent is called cf-agent and is responsible for making changes to computers.
+Inn CFEngine, the agent is called `cf-agent` and is responsible for making changes to computers.

-* Body
+#### Body

 A promise body is the description of exactly what is promised (as opposed to what/who is making the promise).
 The term `body` is used in the CFEngine syntax to mean a small template that can be used to contribute as part of a larger promise body.

-* Bundle
+#### Bundle

 In CFEngine, a bundle refers to a collection of promises that has a name.

-* CDP
+#### CDP

 Content Driven Policy.
 A way of simplifying the way users provide information to CFEngine about policy by hiding the overhead of policy coding.
 A CDP is a set of promises that is designed to solve a particular task in a standard way.
 Users provide only a little data in the form of a simple spreadsheet of data in a table.

-* CFEngine
+#### CFEngine

 The name of the CFEngine Company, as well as the name of the Software.
 CFEngine comes from a contraction of _ConFiguration Engine_.

-* CFEngine 3.x
+#### CFEngine 3.x

 Major version 3 of the CFEngine software, started in 2008 and going up to the present day.
 This comes in several editions, both Open Source and Commercial.

-* CFEngine Community Edition
+#### CFEngine Community Edition

 Free and Open Source edition of the CFEngine software, published under the GPL3 license, and optionally under the COSL license.

-* CFEngine Enterprise Editions
+#### CFEngine Enterprise Editions

 Refers to commercial (paid) editions of the CFEngine software, published under the COSL license.

-* CFEngine Nova
+#### CFEngine Nova

 The lowest level enterprise edition of CFEngine, that automatically creates a simple _star network_ mangement model for hosts in an environment.

-* Changelog
+#### Changelog

 A file used to describe the changes made since the last version of the software.

-* CMDB
+#### CMDB

 A Configuration Management Database.
 A term coined as part of the IT Infrastructure Library (ITIL) as an outgrowth of an inventory database.

-* CMS
+#### CMS

 Content Management System.
 A kind of editor for maintaining something (often web pages).

-* Code branch
+#### Code branch

 The development of software is a branching process.
 At certain times, the software code splits into different versions following different paths.
 Each path needs to be maintained separately for a while.
 This often happens when a release is made, because one wants to freeze the development of a public release (allowing nevertheless for some minor bugfixes), while continuing to add features to a branch leading to future versions.

-* COSL license
+#### COSL license

-  The Commercial Open Source License used for the CFEngine
+The Commercial Open Source License used for the CFEngine.

-* CSS
+#### CSS

 Cascading Style Sheets.
 Part of Web technology used to describe page design.

-* Diff
+#### Diff

 A `diff` is a report (originally that generated by the UNIX diff command) that details the differences between two files.
 The term is often used as slang meaning a file comparison.

-* GPL3
+#### GPL3

 The GNU Public License, version 3.

-* GUI
+#### GUI

 Graphical User interface.

-* Host
+#### Host

 UNIX terminology for a computer the runs _guest programs_.
-In practice, _host_ is a synonym for _computer_.
+In practice, _host_
+is a synonym for _computer_.

-* Hub
+#### Hub

 A software component in CFE Nova and CFE Constellation that works as a single point of management in a local _star-network_.
-The term hub is sometimes used to mean policy distribution server, but more commonly a running cf-hub process that does report collection from all CFEngine managed hosts.
+The term hub is sometimes used to mean policy distribution server, but more commonly a running `cf-hub` process that does report collection from all CFEngine managed hosts.
 The term hub means the centre of a wheel, from which multiple spokes emerge.

-* Mission Portal
+#### Mission Portal

 The name given to the user interface used in commercial CFEngine editions, where all reports and progress summaries are kept.

-* Modular license
+#### Modular license

 A license granting partial functionality to an Enterprise Edition of CFEngine.

-* LDAP
+#### LDAP

 The Lightweight Directory Access Protocol.
 A kind of _phone book_ service providing information about persons and computers in an organization.

-* Libraries
+#### Libraries

 A library generally refers to collection of standardized CFEngine code that can be reused in different scenarios and environments.
 This might be bundles of promises, or reusable body-parts.

-* Packages
+#### Packages

 Software binaries or executable files.
 The CFEngine company compiles and tests software into packages suitable for different platforms.

-* Platforms
+#### Platforms

-  This usually refers to an operating system type, e.g. Linux (in its many flavours), or Windows, etc. Platforms are described using short identifiers, e.g. RH5, REL5, SuSE 11, SLES, etc.
+This usually refers to an operating system type, e.g. Linux (in its many flavours), or Windows, etc.
+Platforms are described using short identifiers, e.g. RH5, REL5, SuSE 11, SLES, etc.

-* PCI compliance
+#### PCI compliance

 Payment Card Industry Data Security Standard (PCI DSS) is a set of requirements designed to ensure that ALL companies that process, store or transmit credit card information maintain a secure environment.

-* Promise
+#### Promise

 The CFEngine software manages every intended system outcome as _promises_ to be kept.
 A CFEngine Promise corresponds roughly to a rule in other software products, but importantly promises are always things that can be kept and repaired continuously, on a real time basis, not just once at install-time.

-* Policy
+#### Policy

 A policy is a set of intentions about the system, coded as a list of promises.
 A policy is not a standard, but the result of specific organizational management decisions.

-* Semantic web
+#### Semantic web

 A form of web content in which hyperlinks always explain the meaning of the information they point to, in relation to the subject of interest.
 Semantic web technologies include RDF, Topic Maps etc.

-* Server
+#### Server

 A term used in many different ways, riddled with confusion.
 A server is strictly a piece of software that runs on some computer in order to perform a service, e.g. a web server is a program that makes a computer part of the World Wide Web.
 For historical reasons, certain computers are referred to as servers, especially when kept in datacentres because such computers often run services.
-In CFEngine, cf-serverd is a software component that serves files from one computer to another.
-All computers are recommended to run cf-serverd, making all computers CFEngine servers, whether they are laptops, phones or datacentre computers.
+In CFEngine, `cf-serverd` is a software component that serves files from one computer to another.
+All computers are recommended to run `cf-serverd`, making all computers CFEngine servers, whether they are laptops, phones or datacentre computers.

-* Service Catalogue
+#### Service Catalogue

 A kind of directory of _services_ provided in an environment.
 The concept of a service could be anything from a human help desk to a machine controlled email subsystem.
 In the CFEngine Mission Portal, the service catalogue (for maintenance) treats promise-bundles of promises as low-level maintenance services, and relates these to high level business goals.

-* SOX Compliance
+#### SOX Compliance

 Sarbanes-Oxley Act compliance.
 An audited accolade for financial data security required by all companies on the New York stock exchange.

-* Standard library
+#### Standard library

 The CFEngine Standard library is a collection of standardized definitions (see COPBL).

-* Template
+#### Template

 A template is an incomplete piece of CFEngine code, with blanks to fill in.
 It is often a policy fragment that can be re-used in different scenarios.
 This is often used interchangeably with the term _library_.

-* UI
+#### UI

 User interface.